nikhilsharma93/learning_to_execute/README.md

-# learning_to_execute
+# Machine Translation for Programming Languages
+An LSTM based approach to model programming languages.

+The current version learned to convert small Python code snippets to its equivalent in Lua (its human readable format, not the machine one)
-Implementation of the method proposed in Learning to Execute (https://arxiv.org/abs/1410.4615)
+Inspired from Learning to Execute (https://arxiv.org/abs/1410.4615)

-Work in progress